-Although this information is considered reliable and accurate, none of the members of BNP PARIBAS ASSET MANAGEMENT France or its respective affiliates, directors, officers, employees, partners, members or shareholders is responsible for the accuracy or completeness of this information.
+Although this information is considered reliable and accurate, none of the members of the Company or its respective directors, officers, employees, partners, members or shareholders is responsible for the accuracy or completeness of this information.

 The information contained herein is based on the regulation requirements, internal methodology, subjective assumptions and data.
 This analysis and the resulting conclusions are the expression of an opinion based on data available at a specific date.
-This information is therefore subjective and can be changed at any time without notice if considered necessary by the investment management company.
+This information is therefore subjective and can be changed at any time without notice if considered necessary by the Company.

-The investment management company is not obliged to update or alter the information or opinions contained within this material unless specific mandatory regulatory changes published afterwards affecting the present disclosure.
+The Company is not obliged to update or alter the information or opinions contained within this material unless specific mandatory regulatory changes published afterwards affecting the present disclosure.
 All policies referred to in the present document is available on www.bnpparibas-am.com.